 - I recommend the following color mixture: 1 part color, 2 parts pouring medium.
 I like to use Floetrol here.
 In addition, I add silicone for cell formation and water.
 The water makes the skin firm and can be easily removed and cut later.

-- I personally find three colours plus black and white sufficient – less is more here.
-Pearl colours are also very suitable for special effects.
+- I personally find three colors plus black and white sufficient – less is more here.
+Pearl colors are also very suitable for special effects.

-- From a colour palette I pour one Dirty Pour, one Flip Cup and additionally one Swipe.
+- From a color palette I pour one Dirty Pour, one Flip Cup and additionally one Swipe.
 So later I have different patterns available – from fine lines to spectacular cells.

 - The removal of the air bubbles with the help of a Butane Torch is extremely important.
 Be aware that you are working on plastic – so keep enough distance!
 After the skin has dried, you can wash down the silicone with a soft cloth and a dishwasher solution.
 Then let it dry well again.